Riiiad/Riiiad-starter-kit/README.md

 This kit works with pug by default.
 You change the pug files in the pug folder and the files are compiled to html.

-There is a `<gulp no-pug>` option, this will only run sass compiling and the dev server.
-You just change the index.html file in the pug/no-pug folder.

 In the assets folder you upload the images and js files this folder will be copy to the build folder.

 Never change the src/index.html or the assets/css/ files because it will be overwritten with the compiled files.